matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Playground.md

 # **Playground**
 [MatrixOne Playground](https://playground.matrixorigin.io/?tutorial=SSB-test-with-matrixone&step=1) allow you to try SQL statements and explore features of MatrixOne instantly from your web browser with interactive tutorials.

-* If you have some questions about SQL, you can also see [SQL Reference](../Reference/SQL-Reference/Data-Definition-Statements/create-database.md).
+* For docs on our SQL commands, you can see [SQL Reference](../Reference/SQL-Reference/Data-Definition-Statements/create-database.md).
 * For tutorials about **SSB** test, you can see [Tutorial](../Get-Started/Tutorial/SSB-test-with-matrixone.md).

 ## **Limitations**